compvisia/Lila/docs/README.md

 ## 💡 Philosophy

-Lila is a personal project that began in 2023, and it's currently being reworked from scratch.
-Mostly created to learn about game engines and to have a long term project to work on.
-This repository is free and open-source, and hopefully will help people to learn how to make a game engine too.
+Lila is a personal project that began in 2023, and it is currently being reworked from scratch.
+It was primarily created to learn about game engines and as a long-term project.
+This repository is free and open-source, and hopefully, it will help people learn how to make a game engine too.

-Lila is made to be easy to read, while still being optimized.
-Some things are going to change because we are always learning how to write better, cleaner and faster code.
+Lila is designed to be easy to read while still being optimized.
+Some things are going to change because we are always learning how to write better, cleaner, and faster code.

-Lila doesn't include an editor, but in the future there will be a repository for an editor plugin.
+Lila does not include an editor, but in the future, there will be a repository for an editor plugin.

 ## ⚙️ Installation